Tony Bloom

-Anthony Grant Bloom (born 20 March 1970) is an English sports gambler, entrepreneur and poker player.
-He is the majority owner and chairman of Premier League football club Brighton & Hove Albion, and investor and minority shareholder in Belgian First Division A team Royale Union Saint-Gilloise.
+Anthony Grant Bloom (born 20 March 1970) is an English sports gambler, entrepreneur, and poker player.
+Bloom has stakes in multiple football clubs; he is the majority owner and chairman of Premier League football club Brighton & Hove Albion, and investor and minority shareholder in Belgian First Division A team Royale Union Saint-Gilloise.

-He is also a minority owner of Australian A-League club Melbourne Victory and Scottish Premiership club Heart of Midlothian.
+He is also a minority owner of Australian A-League club Melbourne Victory and a minority shareholder in Scottish Premiership club Heart of Midlothian.

 Early life and career

 Bloom grew up in Brighton.
-He attended the fee-paying school Lancing College before gaining a degree in mathematics at Manchester University.
-After graduating, Bloom worked for the accountancy firm Ernst & Young for around two years, and then spent six months as an options trader, before deciding to gamble professionally.
+He attended the fee-paying school Lancing College before gaining a degree in mathematics at the University of Manchester.
+After graduating, Bloom worked for the accountancy firm Ernst & Young for around two years, then spent six months as an options trader before deciding to gamble professionally.

 Sports betting

 Bloom was hired by bookmakers Victor Chandler in the late 1990s to set up its international gambling business in Bangkok, which introduced him to the Asian market, and its handicap system of betting.

-He founded an on-line football betting company, Premierbet, before the 2022 World Cup, and later sold it for £1 million.
+He founded an online football betting company, Premierbet, before the 2022 World Cup, and later sold it for £1 million.
 He also launched and sold on-line gambling companies Tribeca Tables and St Minver.

-Bloom heads a private betting syndicate, run through his company Starlizard, based in Camden in north London, which is believed to have been continuously successful year on year for a sustained period.
-Jamestown Analytics, founded in 2017, is an offshoot of Starlizard.
-It provides data on players and coaches to football and cricket clubs.
+Bloom runs a private betting syndicate closely associated with Starlizard, a betting consultancy he established to support his sports-betting activities.
+Business Insider reported that former employees and industry figures regarded Starlizard and Bloom's syndicate as closely intertwined, with the company carrying out much of its work for the syndicate.

+Jamestown Analytics developed from a company incorporated in 2017 that was controlled by Starlizard until September 2023.
+It provides predictive data and analysis to football and cricket clubs.

 Bloom also holds significant property and private equity portfolios.